Alex Lloyd (racing driver)

-Alex Stewart Lloyd (born December 28, 1984) is a British former motor racing driver.
+Alex Stewart Lloyd (born 28 December 1984) is a British former motor racing driver.
 Lloyd was the 2003 British Racing Driver of the Year and went on to win the 2007 Indy Lights Championship and finished fourth in the 2010 Indianapolis 500.
 He was known by the nickname "Pink Lloyd."
 Lloyd now produces music under the alias "Mr Lloyd."

 Junior racing career

 Lloyd was born in Manchester, England.
 At the age of nine, he began kart racing in the British Super One Championship and the European championship.
 In 1999, at the age of fourteen, he became the British Open Champion in kart racing.
 In 2000, he began testing Formula Ford cars.

-In 2001, he moved into Formula Ford racing, placing second at a European Championship round at Spa-Francorchamps.
+In 2001, Lloyd moved into Formula Ford racing, placing second at a European Championship round at Spa-Francorchamps.
 He also finished in thirteenth place in the prestigious Formula Ford Festival.
 During the winter, he raced in the Formula Renault UK Winter Series, placing third in the championship.
 He graduated to the main Formula Renault series in 2002, finishing ninth in the championship.

 During 2003, Lloyd earned the BRCD McLaren Autosport Young Driver of the Year award.
 This followed a second place finish in the Formula Renault UK championship behind Lewis Hamilton and ahead of James Rossiter and Mike Conway.